5 Big Mistakes Healthcare Marketers Make with Social Customer Care

 By acting as a trusted source of relevant healthcare information, you’re demonstrating your commitment to your patients and the community and helping to improve the overall patient experience.

-5. Using the Wrong Social Media Management Tool
+Using the Wrong Social Media Marketing Management Tool

-Not all social media management solutions are equal.
+Not all social media marketing management solutions are equal, so it’s important for you to select the best social media management software.
 Many tools lack central repositories for approved content, increasing the chances of posted content violating regulations or brand policies.
-These tools don’t cater to the needs of large, multi-location healthcare organizations, and approval workflows can be complex leading to miscommunication and additional risk of non-compliance.
+These tools don’t cater to the needs of large, multi-location healthcare organizations, and approval workflows can be complex leading to miscommunication and an additional risk of non-compliance.
+Avoid these mistakes by keeping an eye out for the best social media management tools in 2021.

-Such tools often lack analytics and reporting necessary to understand and act on patient feedback from various other sources, such as online reviews and patient satisfaction surveys, and combine it with social listening data for a complete picture of patient sentiment.
+If they aren’t the best software for social media marketing, they may lack the analytics and reporting necessary to understand and act on patient feedback from various other sources, such as online reviews and patient satisfaction surveys, and combine it with social listening data for a complete picture of patient sentiment.
 To cover all the bases, many health systems try implementing numerous point solutions, which leads to higher costs and management headaches.

 Patients will talk about you online, and being part of the conversation is critical to maintaining brand integrity and minimizing risk.
-But without a 360-degree view into all sources of feedback— and a social platform optimized for multi-site social management — you put your brand and your organization at risk — and could be missing out on the opportunities afforded by a well executed social media strategy.
+But without a 360-degree view into all sources of feedback— and a social platform optimized for multi-site social management — you put your brand and your organization at risk — and could be missing out on the opportunities afforded by a well-executed strategy and top-tier social media marketing management software solution.

-Find out how Reputation.com’s Social Media Suite can help you take control of your online reputation.
+Find out how Reputation’s Social Media Suite can help you take control of your online reputation.

 - Posted November 6, 2017